Trimingham: Parish church

-The church has a short tower which is thought to be unfinished.
-It has heavy buttresses on the west elevation which suggest that a fault in the construction of the church may well have been the reasoning for the unfinished tower.
+The church has a squat tower which is thought to be unfinished.
+It has heavy buttresses on the west elevation which suggest that a fault in the construction of the church may well have been the reason for the unfinished tower.
 The nave to the east cuts around the buttress to embrace it.
-This peculiarity may be partly the result of a restoration by Thomas Jekyll in the 1850s.
-Pevsner states in his survey book, that Thomas Jekyll completely rebuilt the nave of which the most notable feature is the way that the tower buttresses on the east side project into the nave.
+This peculiarity may be partly the result of a restoration by Thomas Jeckyll in the 1850s.
+Pevsner states in his county survey book that Jeckyll completely rebuilt the nave, of which the most notable feature is the way that the tower buttresses on the east side project into the nave.
 The church's rood screen has four figures on either side of the entrance to the chancel: St Edmund with his arrow, St Clare with her book and monstrance, St Clement with his anchor and crozier, and St James in his pilgrim's robes.
-On the south side are St Petronella with her book and keys, St Cecilia with her garland of flowers, St Barbara with her tower, and St Jeron with his hawk.
-The east window of the church is credited to H Wilkinson and dates from 1925. the window depicts 'Christ in Majesty' flanked by St Michael and St Gabriel, with the symbols of the four Evangelists surrounding them.
+On the south side are St Petronella with her book and keys, St Cecilia with her garland of flowers, St Barbara with her tower, and St Jerome with his hawk.
+The east window of the church is credited to H Wilkinson and dates from 1925; the window depicts Christ in Majesty flanked by St Michael and St Gabriel, with the symbols of the four Evangelists surrounding them.